 Metal Gear Solid 3, Portable Ops

-"And when he wakes up it will be The End for the boy."
+As legendary a soldier as she is, The Boss can make some AWFUL puns.
+"And when he does (wake up) it will be The End for the boy."

 Volgin.
-His lighting powers are no match for the fact that he is a fucking James Bond villain.
+His lightning powers are no match for the fact that he is a fucking James Bond villain.

 Failing to get information out of your target it reasonable.
 Getting so wrapped up in torturing him that you give him all your information is different.
 What should have been a dramatic interrogation scene that advances the plot only manages to hit two out of three points.
 Guess which two.